In second grade I remember being jealous of the girls who would come back from vacations with braided hair wraps.

 In addition, the author truly believes that she cannot afford to travel.

-Travel hacking is collecting points and miles and redeeming them for free travel including flights and hotel stays.
+Earning travel rewards means collecting points and miles and redeeming them for free travel including flights and hotel stays.

 I collected hundreds of thousands of points on a $33,000 salary back in 2012.